-Bone marrow transplants are often used in conjunction with other therapies to treat patients with certain cancers of the blood, bone marrow, and lymph nodes, as well as some types of blood and immune disorders.
+Bone marrow transplants are often used in conjunction with other therapies to treat patients with leukemia and other cancers of the blood, bone marrow, and lymph nodes, as well as some types of blood and immune disorders.

-In addition, UT Southwestern’s program is accredited by the Foundation for the Accreditation of Cellular Therapy, which recognizes bone marrow transplant programs that have achieved the highest levels of clinical and research practice, and we are an affiliate of the National Marrow Donor Program.
+In addition, the program is accredited by the Foundation for the Accreditation of Cellular Therapy, which recognizes bone marrow transplant programs for top-quality patient care in cellular therapies.

-Our experienced and highly skilled team has performed more than 1,000 bone marrow transplants – both autologous (using a patient’s own cells) and allogeneic (using donor cells) – in adults as old as their early 70s.
+Our experienced and highly skilled team has performed more than 1,200 bone marrow transplants – both autologous (using a patient’s own cells) and allogeneic (using donor cells) – with patients ranging in age from early adulthood to those in their early 70s.

 The team also performs haploidentical and cord blood transplantation, making transplantation a viable option for many more patients than in the past.

 “We manage patients at all stages of their care, from initial diagnosis through an individualized treatment plan.
 Our physicians are true experts and are focused on ensuring that we provide the most effective and up-to-date care possible.”Robert Collins, M.D., Director, UT Southwestern Bone Marrow Transplant Program

 In addition, our clinical trials provide access to treatment approaches that are available only at top cancer centers.